-The Websense (now known as Forcepoint) Data Security protector is a virtual machine that intercepts outbound HTTP traffic (posts) and analyzes it to prevent data loss and leaks of sensitive information over the web.
+The Websense (now known as Forcepoint) Data Security protector is a virtual machine that intercepts outbound HTTP traffic (posts).
+Then it analyzes the traffic to prevent data loss and sensitive data leak over the web.
 The protector communicates with a dedicated Windows server for DLP policy information and can monitor or block data from being posted when a match is detected.
-Content analysis is performed on box, so no sensitive data leaves the protector during this process.
+Content analysis is performed on the box, so no sensitive data leaves the protector during this process.

-To use the protector's data loss prevention (DLP) capabilities, you must purchase and install Websense Data Security, configure Web DLP policies in the Data Security manager, and perform initial setup through the Management Service.
+To use the protector's data loss prevention (DLP) capabilities, do the following;

+- Purchase and install Websense Data Security - Configure Web DLP policies in the Data Security manager - Perform initial setup through the Management Service.

-For more information, see the Websense Protector website .
+For more information, see the Websense Protector website.

-Provisioning a Websense Protector Instance
+Provision a Websense Protector instance

 The Websense© Protector requires a Data Security Management Server that must be configured outside the SDX appliance.
 Select exactly one management interface and two data interfaces.
 For the data interfaces, you must select Allow L2 Mode.
 Make sure that the Data Security Management Server can be accessed through the management network of the Websense protector.
-For the Name Server, type the IP address of the domain name server (DNS) that will serve this protector.
+For the Name Server, type the IP address of the domain name server (DNS) that serves this protector.

-Note: SR-IOV interfaces (1/x and 10/x) that are part of a channel do not appear in the list of interfaces because channels are not supported on a Websense protector instance.
+Note: SR-IOV interfaces (1/x and 10/x) that are part of a channel do not appear in the list of interfaces.
+Channels are not supported on a Websense protector instance.

-You must download a protector image from the Websense website and upload it to the SDX appliance before you start provisioning the instance.
-For more information about downloading a protector image, see the Websense website.
+Download a protector image from the Websense website and upload it to the SDX appliance before you start provisioning the instance.
+For more information about downloading a protector image, see the [Websense website.
 Make sure that you are using Management Service build 118.7 or later on the SDX appliance.